An early-20000s queer coming-of-age novel.

 It's Silver Lake in 2004 where Carla and Pete are chasing the perfect soundtrack to their lives.
 They soon find it takes more than a killer vinyl collection to survive in a city that doesn't give AF.

 Once driven by their band The Disenchanted, their Eastside dreams are sidelined by life's demands.
-Carla experiences monotony as a TV extra, while French-American Pete grapples with identity and ambition.
-Answering phones at the Institut Français, he's torn between his French roots whispering of Rimbaud and rebellion, while his American side chases dreams of reinvention and happy endings.
+Carla experiences monotony as a TV extra, while Pete grapples with identity and ambition, answering phones.
+As he hides his bisexuality in an era of misconceptions, leaving Carla confused —their once-strong connection fraying under unspoken truths.

 Somewhere in Hollywood gives Normal People a queer twist and Wayfarers, nailing the early-2000s pop culture buzz, the sting of unrequited love, and the fight to find yourself when everything stops making sense.